Shaykh Abdur Rahman: Biography

-Rahman was educated in Islamic fiqh and law at Saudi Arabia.
-After being highly critical of the Jamaat-e-Islami Bangladesh for what he deemed as its patronization of secularism and sacrilege of Islamic values and principles, he soon formed the JMJB, taking initiatives to form an all-Islamic state based upon only the Qur'an and the Sunnah.
+Abdur Rahman was educated in Islamic fiqh and law at Saudi Arabia.
+After being highly critical of the Jamaat-e-Islami Bangladesh for what he deemed as its patronization of secularism and sacrilege of Islamic values and principles, he soon formed the JMJB, taking initiatives to form an Islamic state based only upon his perception of the Qur'an and the Sunnah.
 However, the group soon gained notoriety because of its radical fundamentalist activities, including murder and torture of opponents.